Are you looking for the best cloth diaper storage system to work with your preferred cleaning method?

 - Doesn’t hold as many diapers as other pails.

-- Cannot put water at the bottom for total wet pail method.
+- Cannot hold water at the bottom for wet pail method.

 Some diaper pails don’t rely on liners, while others do.
 Liners have several benefits that make them a great addition to many pails.